rsdoiel/antenna/planet.md

 date: 2025-06-13, from: RTÉ News

-Israel said it had carried out strikes on Iranian nuclear and military sites, promising to continue its campaign and "achieve much more".
+Israel carried out dozens of airstrikes in Iran, hitting nuclear and military sites and killing several commanders and nuclear scientists.
 Here is what we know so far:

 <br>